At GESB, the investment team undertakes a range of activities to help maximise the long-term value of your super and retirement accounts.

 He has a Master of Science in International Securities, Investment and Banking and a Bachelor of Science in Business, Economics and Law.
 Before joining GESB in 2015, Gus held roles in FX trading and capital management in the private sector.

-Conrad contributes to the formulation and management of GESB’s asset class strategies and investment manager monitoring.
+Meghann is responsible for overseeing GESB's foreign exchange risk management.
+Meghann also contributes to the formulation and management of GESB's asset class strategies and investment manager monitoring, as well as analysing economic, investment and performance data across all asset classes.